IBM/watsonx-data/tx3509-labs/README.md

 ##  Accessing the minio S3 buckets

 **Exercise 14):**  To understand the physical organization of the iceberg data/metadata, [View the bucket contents using the minio console](./inspect-bucket.md)

+## Protect your data with RBAC and Access Policies

+**Exercise 15):** In this section, you will look at mechanisms to control access to the watsonx.data infrastructure as well as to data.
+[Proceed to the Access management exercises](./AccessManagement.md)

+---